Jul 2, 2021

 The call-out method(s) you choose doesn’t matter as much as the fact that you do highlight the content and give it the best chance to succeed.

 In addition to highlighting your content, you must also ensure that it stays up-to-date.
 While there shouldn’t be much you have to do to update evergreen content, there will be new findings, new articles to which you can hyperlink and other new developments.
 In addition, updating content and its published date can help with SEO rankings.
-There are many case studies of how updating evergreen content can skyrocket SEO rankings.
+It's an established standard that how updating evergreen content can hugely benefit SEO rankings, as reported by Neil Patel, among others.
 Once you’ve updated your content, promote it as if it’s a new piece.

 To see if your content has dropped in the search rankings over time and should definitely be updated, use the Ahrefs positions tracker.
 Using this tool, you can check your weekly digest email to see which of your pages need more effort if you want your pieces to be found.
 Remember, there’s new content being created all the time, and some of it is going to be competing for the same keywords you’re targeting.
 You need to keep your content fresh and comprehensive to stay on top.